leggetth/Burp-Suite-Certified-Practitioner-Prep/README.md

 **Lab Solutions by Type.md**: Similiar to "All Lab Solutions.md", but categorized by the three stages of the exam: Initial Access, PrivX, System Access.
 I used this for if/when I got stuck, I would see which vunerability category I hadn't tried yet, or what exploit technique of a certain vulnerability category I didn't try yet.

 **Methodology.md**: I created this to ensure I stayed on task and didn't get too far stuck or too far down rabbits holes.
 Almost all things listed to check for are straight from the labs/learning materials.
 Categorized by the three exam stages with the potential pages you may come across for each part.

+**Useful Payloads.md**: These are some very helpful payloads that I found when working through the labs.